 Day three FOX GLACIER

 Today we have one more flight, with the timing to be confirmed based on the weather conditions.
 The practical experience of the previous day’s two flights, coupled with the comprehensive theory we have learned, will show in the images we produce on our last flight.
 The difference in the quality of the photographs between the first and last flight will astonish.
-There will be another Lightroom and Photoshop processing session again today.
+There will be another Lightroom processing session again today.
 We will also explore the landscape with our feet firmly on the ground, working around the timing of the heli flight.

 Day four FOX GLACIER – QUEENSTOWN

 We leave our hotel extra early this morning to photograph blue hour and sunrise at the lake of New Zealand’s most famous reflections: Lake Matheson.
 After breakfast we make the return drive back to Queenstown arriving in the mid-afternoon, and transfer to the airport or to a hotel for those staying longer.

 Note: Alpine weather patterns can vary from low altitude conditions.
 We reserve the right to make changes to the workshop program to both avoid bad weather and to take advantage of good weather and light, as the elements permit.
 Our intention is to assess the prevailing weather and light conditions to determine the best timings for our aerial photography flights.
 When on helicopter flights the pilot’s decision on suitable flight areas and altitudes will be followed.

 NZ$4380.00 per person double occupancy